What is Thymosin Beta-4?

 Thymosin Beta-4 (Tβ4) is a naturally occurring 43-amino-acid peptide first isolated from the thymus gland.
 It is the most abundant member of the beta-thymosin family and is found in virtually all tissue and cell types, with particularly high concentrations in blood platelets, wound fluid, and developing tissues.
 TB-500 is a commercial reference name for synthetic Tβ4 used in research settings.

-Tβ4 has been studied across cardiac repair (reducing infarct size, activating epicardial progenitor cells), wound healing across dermal, corneal, and other tissue types, anti-inflammatory modulation in sepsis and neuroinflammation models, hair growth, and ocular surface disease.
-It has progressed to clinical trials for dermal and corneal healing applications.
+Tβ4 has been studied across cardiac repair (reducing infarct size, activating epicardial progenitor cells), tissue repair across dermal, corneal, and other tissue types, inflammation research in sepsis and neuroinflammation models, follicular research, and ocular surface disease.
+It has progressed to clinical trials for dermal and corneal tissue repair applications.

 No. Thymosin Beta-4 has not been approved by the FDA or any regulatory agency for therapeutic use in humans.
-While it has advanced to clinical trials for wound healing and corneal applications, it remains classified as a research compound.
+While it has advanced to clinical trials for tissue repair and corneal applications, it remains classified as a research compound.
 Products sold by Improved Peptides are intended for research use only.

 TB-500 is a commercial reference name commonly used in the research peptide market for synthetic Thymosin Beta-4.
 The native Tβ4 peptide is a full-length 43-amino-acid sequence.
 The published research literature primarily references the full Thymosin Beta-4 molecule.
 Both terms refer to the same core peptide in most research contexts.

-Tβ4 promotes tissue repair through multiple interconnected mechanisms: sequestering G-actin to regulate cytoskeletal dynamics and cell migration, stimulating angiogenesis for enhanced tissue perfusion, downregulating inflammatory cytokines to reduce healing-inhibiting inflammation, and activating tissue-resident progenitor cells.
-These combined actions support accelerated wound healing and tissue regeneration.
+Tβ4 promotes tissue repair through multiple interconnected mechanisms: sequestering G-actin to regulate cytoskeletal dynamics and cell migration, stimulating angiogenesis for enhanced tissue perfusion, downregulating inflammatory cytokines to reduce inflammation that can inhibit tissue repair, and activating tissue-resident progenitor cells.
+These combined actions support accelerated tissue repair and tissue regeneration.

 Citations